Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

 Little Eissa, Janet’s only child with husband Wissam, was born back in January, nearly a year after his superstar mother put her high-grossing Unbreakable World Tour on hold, as the Inquisitr reported just recently, to ensure that her pregnancy would be a successful one.

-Ironically, this past Friday, a supposed source of Jackson’s claimed that she and her husband were in a good place, emotionally speaking.
+Ironically, this past Friday, a source supposedly close to Jackson claimed that she and her husband were in a good place, emotionally speaking.

 “[Janet] loves being a mom,” the insider remarked.